UIKit0/PopGoesShinobi/AnimatingShinobiChartsWithPop.md

 We create an animation object - here a `POPSpringAnimation`, and set the property to the custom property we created.
-We want to animate from the current value (`dp.yValue`) to the value sent as an argument, and there are a couple of properties to configure the behaviour of the spring animation.
+We want to animate from the current value (`dp.yValue`) to the value sent as an argument, and there are a couple of properties to configure the behavior of the spring animation.

 Finally we use the new method added via pop category to `NSObject` to add the animation to the datapoint.
 Specifying the key like this means that if the